conanzhangtech/CDT_phishing_m3/README.md

 WE, SHALL NOT BE LIABLE FOR ANY DAMAGED OR LEGAL CONSENTS BY YOUR USAGE OF THIS PROJECT.

+## INTRODUCTION

+The following demonstration illustrates how an attacker is able to create a public wireless network, and spoof your data.
+At the same time, the demonstration also showcase how the attacker processes your information and impersonate themselves as someone of authority and obtain more of your sensitive data such as credit card information.

 ## PREREQUISITE

 #### In this section, we will be explaining what are the required packages before we start the installation.